shandralor/Youtube_DL/readme.md

 ## 1 Step YT DL

+# Get started right away
+- Run the Docker-compose-docker-hub.yml file in the terminal with the command `docker-compose -f docker-compose-docker_hub.yml up` to use the docker hub images.
 - Open your web browser and navigate http://localhost:8501 to start.
 - Enter the url of the video or playlist you want to download.
 - Wait for download to complete and then click "Download Zip" to get your songs.